Ecology and Evolutionary Biology Bachelor's Degree

 Learn more about studying ecology and evolutionary biology at Michigan's flagship technological university.

-At Michigan Tech, you will build knowledge and research foundations required to succeed in graduate school, research, or the job market.
-You’ll learn and experience first-hand how biology is central to solving real-world problems in sustainability, human health, environment and industry.
-With biology faculty that also serve as your research advisors and mentors, you’ll use biology in the lab and present results in classrooms, research symposia, and scientific journals.
+At Michigan Tech, you will build the foundational knowledge and research skills required to succeed in graduate school, research, or the job market.
+You'll learn and experience firsthand how biology is central to solving real-world problems in sustainability, human health, the environment, and industry.
+With biology faculty who also serve as your research advisors and mentors, you'll use biology in the lab and present results in classrooms, research symposia, and scientific journals.

 Undergraduate Majors in Biological Sciences